 Why?
 The mind-bending Takstang Monastery.
 The masterpiece of architecture that is Punaka Dzong.
 The charming capital Thimpu.
 A tiny realm hidden away in the Himalayas doggedly clinging to their traditions.
 A visit to Bhutan is a step back in time, a trip to another era, to a lost world; the closest you’ll ever get to Xanadu, Shambhala, Shangri-La.

-Iran: the engineering marvel of Shushtar, the royal tombs of Naqsh-e Rustam, the tomb of Cyrus the Great, Persepolis, the Zoroastrian sanctuary of Takht-e Soleyman, the inscriptions of Darius the Great at Bisotun, the ziggurat Chogha Zanbil; the dakhma and historic centre of Yazd, Babak’s Castle in the north, the cities of Isfahan, and Shiraz;
+Iran: the engineering marvel of Shushtar, the royal tombs of Naqsh-e Rustam, the tomb of Cyrus the Great, the Achaemenid capital of Persepolis, the Zoroastrian sanctuary of Takht-e Soleyman, the inscriptions of Darius the Great at Bisotun, the ziggurat Chogha Zanbil; the dakhma and historic centre of Yazd, Babak’s Castle in the north, the cities of Isfahan, and Shiraz;

-Japan: the castles including that of Kumamoto, the former imperial capital Kyoto, the island of Yaku-shima, the bridge of Iwakuni, the snow covered Akan NP in Hokkaido, Okunoin Cemetery and the monastic centre of Kōya-san, the snow monkeys of Jigokudani;
+Japan: the castles including that of Kumamoto, the former imperial capital Kyoto, the island of Yaku-shima, the bridge of Iwakuni, the snow covered Akan NP in Hokkaido, Okunoin Cemetery and the monastic centre of Kōya-san, the snow monkeys of Jigokudani, the ‘hands-together’ houses of Shirakawa-gō,

-Uzbekistan: the capital of the Timurid Empire Samarkand, the silk road cities of Bukhara and Khiva, the unrivalled Kalyan Minaret, the tomb of Timur Gur-e Amir, the capital of Qaraqalpaqstan Nukus, the Zoroastrian tower of the dead Chilpik, Toprak Kala & Kyzyk Kala, Kurgashin Kala, Ayaz Kala, and the rest of the Khorezm fortresses that lie decomposing in the desert.
+Uzbekistan: the capital of the Timurid Empire Samarkand, the Registan, the silk road cities of Bukhara and Khiva, the unrivalled Kalyan Minaret, the tomb of Timur Gur-e Amir, the petroglyphs of Sarmish-say, the capital of Qaraqalpaqstan Nukus, the Zoroastrian tower of the dead Chilpik, the crumbling desert fortresses of Toprak Kala & Kyzyk Kala, Kurgashin Kala, and Ayaz Kala.

 Continent: North America

 Why?
 Teotihuacan.
 Oaxaca.
 The cenotes (X’keken and Samulá).
 The archaeological sites left behind by the Mayans, such as that found at Uxmal.
-Chichen Itza.
+Chichen Itza, and Ek’ Balam.
 The cuisine (the soft tacos in particular).
 The beaches.
 The colonial architecture found in Campeche and Valladolid.
 The warm, friendly people.

 Canada: Québec City, the Gaspésie, Nova Scotia;